merivale/victor/src/Theory/Short/README.md

     -> "They have gone to America."
 ```

-Grammarians standardly call this the &ldquo;perfect&rdquo;.
+Grammarians standardly call this the “perfect”.
 While its effect on the sentence is easy to see, it is harder to say what the underlying informational trigger is, and in particular how exactly this trigger differs from the `PAST` elaboration, to which it bears a very obvious resemblance.
 (It is surely no coincidence that the second finite form and the second participle form are identical for all regular verbs.)

 One difference, immediately visible in my type definition for messages, is that the `PRIOR` elaboration does not take an additional time argument.
 In support of this, note that `"They have gone to America last year"` is not a sentence of English.
 Admittedly one can say, for example, `"I have eaten this morning"`.
 However, one can only say this while it is still morning, when `"this morning"` consequently signals the present rather than the past; as it does in, for instance, `"I am hungry this morning"`.
 One can also say things like, `"They have already been to America"`, but `"already"` here cannot be the result of an additional argument to the `PRIOR` elaboration, since it also arises without that elaboration (`"They already left for America"`).
 In both cases, therefore, the additional words - `"this morning"` and `"already"` - cannot be owing to any additional argument to the `PRIOR` elaboration itself.
 My model does not yet account for these words, but my assumption is that they will each be accounted for by an additional elaboration.

 (To get a little ahead of myself, and somewhat speculatively, perhaps we need a `PRESENT` elaboration whose sole purpose is to allow for the introduction of a more detailed or explicit specification of the present time of the condition's satisfaction.
 It would need to be incompatible with the `PAST` elaboration, of course, but not with the `PRIOR` elaboration.
-And then perhaps we need a&emdash;let&rsquo;s say&emdash;`PREVIOUS` elaboration, responsible for the introduction of the adverb `"already"`.
+And then perhaps we need a—let’s say—`PREVIOUS` elaboration, responsible for the introduction of the adverb `"already"`.
 This would of course be incompatible with `PRESENT` or plain messages, but a common companion of the `PAST` and `PRIOR` elaborations alike.)

 A second difference between the `PAST` and `PRIOR` elaborations is that, where the former merely indicates that the satisfaction of the input condition is past, the latter indicates that it is past *with respect to something else*.
 Hence my choice of terminology: what is past is simply past, but what is prior is prior *to* something.
 More specifically, when applied to a plain message, the `PRIOR` elaboration doesn't *directly* produce a message concerning the past satisfaction of its underlying condition; rather, it produces a *new* condition, one whose satisfaction (at any given point in time) entails the satisfaction of the underlying condition *prior* to that point.
 This, I take it, explains why it cannot take an additional time argument in the same way that the `PAST` elaboration does.